mataeo-eh/CoC_Clan_Bot/README.md

 ### `/plan_upgrade` & `/set_upgrade_channel`
 - **Purpose:** Members log upcoming upgrades for their linked accounts while admins decide where those notices are posted.
 - **After sending:** Upgrades appear in the configured channel with the submitter, account alias, upgrade details, and notes.
+- **Bonus:** Each submission is stored (with optional clan association) so dashboards can highlight recent upgrade plans.

 ### Donation tracking (`/configure_donation_metrics`, `/set_donation_channel`, `/donation_summary`)
 - **Purpose:** Highlight top donors (and optionally low donors or negative balances) with per-clan configuration and a dedicated summary channel.